openHPI/TeachingTeamGuidelines/docs/features/analytics/dashboards/qcalerts.md

 ![QC Rules](../../../img/features/analytics/dashboard/qc_rules.png)
 *Fig. Navigate the QC Rules section from the drop-down list under the Administration button on top of the page*

 In this page, you will find a set of pre-defined rules that will govern all the courses available on openHPI.
-Course administrators can choose to turn off all the rules or select a set of rules based on their choice.
+Platform administrators can choose to turn off all the rules or select a set of rules based on their choice.
+Course administrators are advised to consult the platform admins if they desire to turn off certain rules.
 If a certain event occurs, respective rules will be triggered which will be listed in the **QC Alerts** page.
 The rules are fairly easy to understand as shown in the image below:

 ![QC Rules 1](../../../img/features/analytics/dashboard/qc_rules_details.png)
 *Fig. Available QC Rules on openHPI*